jolson490/FantasyFootball/README.md

 ## To try out this application in AWS (without setting it up on your own computer)

-**I have an instance of this application running at: http://aws.ilmservice.com/poc/fantasy/**
+**I have an instance of this application running at: http://aws.ilmservice.com/poc/fantasy/ (please feel free to play around with it and check it out!)**

+## Summary

+This is a (relatively simple) Java EE web application, built with the Spring platform (e.g. Spring Boot and Spring MVC).

+I created this application to experiment with and learn a bunch of new technologies.

+## Tech Stack

+Three-tier architecture:
+ * User Interface: JSP (JSTL & Jasper), HTML, and CSS.
+ * Middle Tier: Java 8.
+Spring Data JPA (and Hibernate).
+ * Back End: SQL database.

+Tools: Maven, Tomcat.
+(And Eclipse and Git.)

 ## Current State

-This is not a fully fledged fantasy football application that is ready to compete with http://www.espn.com/fantasy/football/ :).
+This is not a fully fledged fantasy football application that is ready to compete with http://www.espn.com/fantasy/football/ :)
-But this is a good example of a (relatively simple) Java EE web application, using: Spring (Boot & MVC & JPA), a SQL database, JSP, and a little CSS.

 Pages:
  * "Choose Week" - just a simple proof-of-concept for a Spring MVC drop-down menu.
 (The idea is to eventually add functionality to allow a given user to specify which players they want to play (vs have on their bench) on their fantasy team for a given week of the season.)